-Mountain hiking, especially in winter, is seen by many experts as the perfect way to burn extra calories.
-It helps to boost the immune system, keeps you mentally and physically in great shape.
-No other sport comes close to the gains of winter hiking: boost your mood and energy levels to the max.
+Hiking in the mountains in winter is seen by many fitness and nutrition experts as the perfect way to burn extra calories.
+It helps to boost the immune system and keeps you mentally and physically in great shape.
+No other sport comes close to the gains of winter hiking: it boost your mood and energy levels to the max.

-Mountain hikers, therefore, should be able to study and forecast the weather before and during their trips to avoid unpleasant weather conditions.
-There are at least three major ways of doing it.
+Mountain hikers, therefore, should study and forecast the weather before and during their trips to avoid unpleasant weather conditions.
+There are at least three major ways of doing it:

-Gathered clouds and other similar phenomena in the mountains don't always mean rain or snow.
+Gathered clouds and other similar phenomena in the mountains don't always mean heavy rain or snowfall.
 The biggest signs of an upcoming storm are the following:

-Wind.
+- Wind.
 Wind accompanied by darkened cloud ultimately spells a storm so it isn't advisable for a hiker to venture further.
 The wind which is the meeting of air masses of different pressure, when studied well provides a lot of weather-related information.
 A sudden change in wind speed is an indicator of an upcoming storm.
 Westerly winds often indicate good weather while easterly winds usually suggest the incoming of bad weather.
 In general, there are many local winds, which are hard to predict, in the mountains like the Dolomites, the Himalayas, the Andes, and others.

 Therefore, when these three natural phenomenons come up, a storm is inevitable and a hiker should better think twice before venturing out.